Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 The Taxonomy API lets you create, get, update, and delete categories, event types, event properties, and user properties.
 You can edit planned events and properties, and not events and properties that already have data in the project.

+!!!warning "Getting Access"
+    Customers who intend on using the Taxonomy API should reach out to their Customer Service Manager or Amplitude Support team.

 --8<-- "includes/postman-interactive.md"

 --8<-- "includes/auth-basic.md"